sakshar/CS238_W22/README.md

 3. input1.txt: It contains the three test datasets for Partial Digest Problem

 # Source Codes:
-1. pdp.py: Branch and bound version of Partail Digest Problem is implemented here
+1. pdp.py: Branch and bound version of Partial Digest Problem is implemented here

 # Scripts:
 1. kmer.py: Generates the 5-mer distribution for the bacteria genome